tonusp/NaNo2016/A_Book_of_Changes.md

 "When I died, you often said of me that I loved Truth above all things.
 That we were always honest with each other, we had no secrets, there was no Lie.
 And when you went in search of the Tao, you were driven by that desire for truth.
 Tao is all things, but I do not think it can sit well with falsehood.
 So, Joseph, have you indeed been true?"

-The question stung him like the slap of a wet twig.
+The question stung him like the slap of a wet switch.
 He went into himself, looking as deep as he could within his heart-and-mind, into the Tao that was in him.
 In that place had grown a wondrous pearl, a pearl of greatest price for him and for the world.
 The pearl that was the Empire: a path to a society of peace, justice, freedom, equality, prosperity for all; the way to build an international community which, if it had the will and the strength to continue, might promise years, generations, centuries of peace and blessing for humanity.

 Deeper still he looked, into the heart of the Pearl itself.
 Was it true that every pearl was formed around some minute grain of grit in the oyster's flesh?
 What grit had been the seed of this Pearl?